akineni/laravel-product-module/README.md

 ```

 * Set your DB credentials in `.env`
-* Toggle email verification if desired:
+* Toggle email verification if desired (do not toggle yet because the background worker isn't configured and email will freeze):

 ```env
 EMAIL_VERIFICATION=true